danbender/animated-heart/README.md

 DBC!
 DBC!
 DBC!
 ==============

-A pulsating heart.
-Written in CSS 3 using only one div.
+In true CSS 3 fashion, and not cheesy at all: a pulsating heart.
+It uses only one div.